 - Chaps: Protect your legs from getting injured by a chainsaw chain or while you sit on the ground to cut logs.

 - Sunscreen: You don’t want to burn yourself in the sunlight, don’t you?
-So, do apply sunscreen on your face before cutting the woods.
+So, do apply sunscreen on your face before cutting the tree.

 Head towards the area where the lonely tree (who’s about to get down) is standing.
 And carefully read all the given steps.